Esophageal cancer: Chemotherapy and radiotherapy

 Radiotherapy is given before, during, or after chemotherapy or surgery, and sometimes on its own to control symptoms.
-In patients with localised disease but contraindications to surgery, "radical radiotherapy" may be used with curative intent.
+In patients with localized disease but contraindications to surgery, "radical radiotherapy" may be used with curative intent.

 Other approaches

 Forms of endoscopic therapy have been used for stage 0 and I disease: endoscopic mucosal resection (EMR) and mucosal ablation using radiofrequency ablation, photodynamic therapy, Nd-YAG laser, or argon plasma coagulation.

 Laser therapy is the use of high-intensity light to destroy tumor cells while affecting only the treated area.
 This is typically done if the cancer cannot be removed by surgery.
 The relief of a blockage can help with pain and difficulty swallowing.
 Photodynamic therapy, a type of laser therapy, involves the use of drugs that are absorbed by cancer cells; when exposed to a special light, the drugs become active and destroy the cancer cells.

 Follow-up

 Patients are followed closely after a treatment regimen has been completed.
 Frequently, other treatments are used to improve symptoms and maximize nutrition.